As the price of high-quality cameras has continued to fall, the art and craft of photography have flourished.

 - What is the most important part of my customers’ experience?

-Whenever you make personal appearances be sure to carry business cards and brochures in case people want to learn more about your services.
-(Here’s a good guide that will help you figure out how much to spend on custom business cards and custom brochure design).
+Whenever you make personal appearances, carry business cards and brochures in case people want to learn more about your services and to give them your contact information.
+That’s a great way to find new clients.

 A photographer's calling card is their portfolio and work samples.
 Today that means having a professionally designed website.